 Above all, they’re tools.
 When used properly, they give confirmation as well as a guide.
-Of course you can’t have day trading indicators by themselves.
+Of course you can’t have indicators by themselves.
 You also need candlesticks.

 Candlesticks are the foundation of technical trading.
 It’s when candlesticks are coupled with technical indicators that the bigger picture is painted.
 It’s important to know what bullish candlesticks, bearish candlesticks and doji candlesticks mean and look like.

-MACD also known as the Moving Average Convergence Divergence can be used as a day trading indicator.
+MACD also known as the Moving Average Convergence Divergence can be used as an indicator.
 This is a momentum indicator that follows the trend.
 It functions as a tool for buy and sell signals.

 MACD crossovers are a popular day trading strategy.
 When the MACD falls below the signal line it’s seen as bearish.
 Conversely, when it crosses above the signal line it’s bullish,

 In other words, when the MACD crossover is bearish, if you’re long, then it is a signal you might want to sell.
 The opposite is also true.
 A bullish MACD crossover is a buy signal.

 Moving average lines are also day trading indicators.
 In fact, moving averages are really popular trading indicators.
 They smooth out price movement from all the fluctuations.